AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/CNARC_comparing_sensors.png?raw=true" >

-Figure 20: Comparison of results from trials 2 and 3 after switching pressure sensor 2 and 3, confirming pressure sensor 2 (grey) in trials 1 and 2 were faulty
+Figure 21: Comparison of results from trials 2 and 3 after switching pressure sensor 2 and 3, confirming pressure sensor 2 (grey) in trials 1and 2 were faulty
 </div>

 ### Second Iteration

 The fourth trial was run for 15 hours and the experimental results showed the first pressure sensor had the fastest rate of head loss accumulation.
-The rest of the data has many disruptions, as seen in Figure 21.
-The team speculated that the jumps may have been caused by a fluctuating influent turbidity, as seen in Figure 22, or by a disturbance to the lab bench.
+The rest of the data has many disruptions, as seen in Figure 22.
+The team speculated that the jumps may have been caused by a fluctuating influent turbidity, as seen in Figure 23, or by a disturbance to the lab bench.
 Regardless, this data could not be used because the team needs a linear trend with minimal noise to determine the first order rate constants.

 <div style = "text-align:center">
 <img